EddieR222/Global-XI-Football-Maestro/CONTRIBUTING.md

 > Critical issues - issues that may be complex and/or must be resolved as soon as possible

-> Working on your first Pull Request?
+Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

->At this point, you're ready to make your changes!
+At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

->
->If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

 # Getting started
 ### How to submit a contribution
 How you write this is up to you, but some things you may want to include:

-* To test code, please install the
+* To test code, please install the GUT addon in the godot asset library

->For something that is bigger than a one or two line fix:
+For something that is bigger than a one or two line fix:

->1.
-Create your own fork of the code
+1. Create your own fork of the code
->2.
-Do the changes in your fork
+2. Do the changes in your fork
->3.
-If you like the change and think the project could use it:
+3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.
     * Send a pull request